Me4th/wp-travelshop-theme/docs/readme-pm-ajax-endoint-php.md

 ]
 ```

-With this service its possible to build a offer table, like this:
+With this service its possible to build a offer table like this:
 ![](assets/pm-ajax-endpoint-1.jpg)